Skoys/ObsidianVault/Programmation/Engine/%Mesh - Basic Overview.md

 (*3D Artist* will work with **Square Faces** while *Programmers* will work with **Triangles Faces**)

 ###### Intermediate
 Each faces of the triangles now need to know where to point to because a triangle as a front (that have a face) and a back (that don't have a face).
-It's the job of the [[!Normals]](define the front of a face).
+It's the job of the [[!Normals]] to define the front of a face.

 To integrate textures to the object, each vertices contain a UV coordinate which define a 2D point on a texture.
 The texture will wrap itself to the object when rendered.
 **References:**